 - flour tortillas

-Heat a large skilled over medium high heat.
+Heat a large skillet over medium high heat.
 Add 1 tablespoon of oil to the pan.
 Season all sides of the pork with the salt and pepper Brown the pork roast, best side down first for 8 minutes, flip and brown the next side for 8 more minutes.
 Then turn on the ends for 3-4 minutes each.
 Transfer to the slow cooker, best side up, and add broth and cider.

 Cook in your slow cooker on high for 5 hours or low for 8 hours.